-Specialization in: TESOL
+MEd Specialization in:

+TESOL

-Teaching English to Speakers of Other Languages
+(Teaching English to Speakers of Other Languages) Dr. Jacqui Cyrus, Program Chair School of Education Bldg., Room 208F Telephone: 735-2408 Email: jcyrus@uguamlive.uog.edu

-Program Chair: Dr. Matilda Naputi Rivera

-Telephone: 735-2400

 OBJECTIVES:

 The School of Education offers a Masters Degree specialization in TESOL.
 The objectives of this program of study are to maintain a balance between theory and practice, and to fulfill a threefold purpose: